m4uricioo/holbertonschool-simple_shell/README.md

 A simple shell version of the original one.

 What our shell can handle:
--Executes any command with its arguments
+-:heavy_minus_sign:Executes any command with its arguments

--Executes any command with its arguments using relative or absolute routes
+-:heavy_minus_sign:Executes any command with its arguments using relative or absolute routes

--Executes built-in commands
+-:heavy_minus_sign:Executes built-in commands

--Handles ';' command seperator
+-:heavy_minus_sign:Handles ';' command seperator

--Handles the "end of file" condition (Ctrl+D)
+-:heavy_minus_sign:Handles the "end of file" condition (Ctrl+D)

--Handles errors
+-:heavy_minus_sign:Handles errors

--Handles the PATH
+-:heavy_minus_sign:Handles the PATH

--Handles exit[arguments] built-in
+-:heavy_minus_sign:Handles exit[arguments] built-in

 -env built-in implemented

--Handles Ctrl+C

--Handles comments (#)

--Handles interactive mode

--Handles non-interactive mode
 __________________________________________________________________________________________________________

  Discover some of the processes at work in this shell